metaDAOproject/JTD-docs/docs/mechanics/scalable-future.md

 [here](https://medium.com/@metaproph3t/from-corporations-to-nations-how-the-meta-dao-is-going-to-change-everything-part-3-16b3880fd86c).[^1]

 To be clear, the Meta-DAO will be launched as a simple futarchy, not using these designs.
-But it would be possible to migrate in the future if the market decied it so.
+But it would be possible to migrate in the future if the market decided it so.

 ----